Codecademy/docs/content/java/concepts/map/terms/containsKey/containsKey.md

   - 'paths/computer-science'
 ---

 The `.containsKey()` method is declared in the [`Map`](https://www.codecademy.com/resources/docs/java/map) interface and is implemented in the [`HashMap`](https://www.codecademy.com/resources/docs/java/hashmap) class.
 It is used to determine if a `Map` object contains a specific key.
-The function returns a boolean value: `true` if the key exists, and `false` if not.
+The function returns a boolean value `true` if the key exists, and `false` if not.

 ## Syntax